awsdocs/amazon-opensearch-service-developer-guide/doc_source/indexing.md

 # Indexing data in Amazon OpenSearch Service<a name="indexing"></a>

 Because Amazon OpenSearch Service uses a REST API, numerous methods exist for indexing documents\.
 You can use standard clients like [curl](https://curl.haxx.se/) or any programming language that can send HTTP requests\.
 To further simplify the process of interacting with it, OpenSearch Service has clients for many programming languages\.
-Advanced users can skip directly to [Signing HTTP requests to Amazon OpenSearch Service](request-signing.md) or [Loading streaming data into Amazon OpenSearch Service](integrations.md)\.
+Advanced users can skip directly to [Loading streaming data into Amazon OpenSearch Service](integrations.md)\.

 We strongly recommend that you use Amazon OpenSearch Ingestion to ingest data, which is a fully managed data collector built within OpenSearch Service\.
 For more information, see [Amazon OpenSearch Ingestion](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ingestion.html)\.